LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    class
       An :term:`object` that specializes another object, interpreted as its superclass.
-A class define the common predicates of a set of objects that instantiates it.
+A class defines the common predicates of a set of objects that instantiate it.
 An object can also be interpreted as a class when it instantiates itself.

    abstract class